This article was updated on July 16, 2018.

 Another place to turn for learning is vendors.
 HR leaders should request training from their HCM vendor that covers reporting features, and how analytics can be used, to help HR discover insights and make better decisions.
 Another option is to seek training from vendors that IT uses.
 It's probable those vendors have training courses that the HR team could benefit from.

 2. Start Small

 Big data adoption in HR requires technical resources.
 The best way to acquire more resources is to start with a small project tied directly to a key initiative and show results.
 Juniper Networks spearheaded an initiative that focused on using big data to improve talent management effectiveness, in a highly competitive Silicon Valley market.
 Juniper used the information "to better understand career paths and then apply that knowledge to influence recruiting."
 This early success led them to add "more analytical features for both individual users and businesses."

 By targeting a small project, at a mutual strategic objective like talent management effectiveness, it's easier for IT to free up resources.
 And once results are shown, you can establish a case for more resources.

 It's difficult to take on new, important and non-urgent initiatives when fires need to be put out today.
 However, organizations cannot move forward if everyone is always reacting to urgent, transactional tasks.

 HR leaders must break their teams out of this cycle to spend more time thinking strategically.
-A recent Harvard Business Review article offered advice on how managers can become more strategic.
-CHROs need to encourage their teams to make time for strategic planning and lead the way by scheduling time regularly to get out of the day-to-day and think about bigger issues.
+HBR notes how managers can become more strategic.
+HR leaders need to encourage their teams to make time for strategic planning and lead the way by scheduling time regularly to get out of the day-to-day and think about bigger issues.
 Regularly could mean many things, but the more time spent discussing advancements and improvements, the more likely they are to be carried out.

 From Big Data Laggard to Leader